klaytn/klaytn-docs/docs/node/service-chain/single-node-service-chain/installation-guide/configuration.md

 ...
 ```

-If you want you can modify other options for you own customized Service Chain.
+If you want, you can further modify other options to customize your Service Chain.
-But if you don't modify anything, you can run default Servive Chain.
+Otherwise, now you can finish the configuration and you are ready to run the service chain using the default configuration.